sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">Mean successful sentinel search duration by query over 1h30m</p>

-- The mean search duration for sentinel queries, broken down by query.
+Mean search duration for successful sentinel queries, broken down by query.
 Useful for debugging whether a slowdown is limited to a specific type of query.

 This panel has no related alerts.